born2net/mediaArduino/README.md

 </pre>

 you should see a bunch of files, if you do, you are in good shape.
 If you don't you must have missed a step.
-Now lets test Node.js can communicate with the Micro controller.
+Now lets test that Node.js can communicate with the Micro controller.
 Type:

 <pre>
 cd /root/dev